 Proctored final exams are required for

-- if requested by the registrar, to tranfer credit from non-accredited schools
+- if requested by the registrar, to transfer credit from non-accredited schools

 In all cases, Proctored Test Procedures must be followed.

-Before choosing to take an optional proctored exam, please note the following:
+Before taking a proctored exam, please note the following:

-- Special approval must be obtained from CompuHigh/Whitmore School administration.
+- Proctor approval must be obtained from CompuHigh/Whitmore School administration.